Red Simpson: Biography

 In 1972, he debuted on the Grand Ole Opry and had two more "truck" hits for Capitol.
 In 1976, Simpson signed to Warner Brothers and released "Truck Driver's Heaven".
 The following year, he teamed up with Lorraine Walden for a series of duets that included "Truck Driver Man and Wife".
 In 1979, Simpson appeared for the last time on the charts with "The Flying Saucer Man and the Truck Driver".
 Haggard recorded his song "Lucky Old Colorado" in 1988.
 Later that year Simpson was diagnosed with skin cancer and underwent surgery.
 He fully recovered and continued his writing and performing career.

-In the 1995, Red re-entered the studio to record a pair of duets with Junior Brown – "Semi Crazy" and "Nitro Express".
+In the mid 1990s, Simpson re-entered the studio to record a pair of duets with Junior Brown – "Semi Crazy" and "Nitro Express".

 Simpson performed frequently in the Bakersfield area, including a regular Monday night gig at Trout's in Oildale.
 Simpson's last release was "Hey, Bin Laden".
 He was also working on a project with Windsor Music tentatively entitled The Bard of Bakersfield.

 Simpson also appeared alongside Bakersfield business owner Gene Thome on his ode to Simpson, Haggard, and Owens "It's a Bakersfield Thing" released in early 2015.

 Red Simpson died on January 8, 2016, at a hospital in Bakersfield, after suffering complications from a heart attack.
 He was 81.

 Simpson was posthumously honored at the 2016 Ameripolitan awards.
 His son David Simpson accepted the "Founder of the Sound" award on his behalf.

 Simpson completed his most recent album in December 2015 entitled Soda Pops and Saturdays with Mario Carboni.
 The album was recorded in Portland, Oregon, and featured 12 tracks.
 Simpson plays guitar and sings lead and backup vocals on this album.
 Carboni plays piano, strings, and backup vocals.
 The album was scheduled to be released on February 4, 2016; instead, it was released on January 9, 2016, after his death.